precisely/web/README.md

     ```

     You need to make sure you have access to your deployed lambda functions.

-    - Backend Server
+    - Both (Backend and Frontend)
         ```
+        yarn deploy-stage
+        ```

+    - Backend Server only
+        ```
         cd app-backend/
         yarn deploy-stage
         ```

-    - Frontend Client
+    - Frontend Client only
-        - First you will need to choose custom s3 bucket name for client.
-For ex: s3-firstname-serverless-graphql.
-Please note that bucket name must be unique across all aws buckets.

-        - Now, in `app-client/serverless.yml` edit the `custom.client.bucketName` property and replace it the bucket name above.

-        - Now, in `app-client/package.json` edit the `homepage` property with `https://${yourBucketName}.s3-website-${regionName}.amazonaws.com`.
-For ex: https://s3-bucketname-serverless-graphql.s3-website-us-east-1.amazonaws.com

-        - Run the deployment command
         ```
         cd app-client/
-            yarn deploy-prod
+        yarn deploy-stage
-            # Your deployment url will be printed on the console
         ```
-        - Your deployment url will be : http://[bucket-name].s3-website-[region-name].amazonaws.com/
+        - Your deployment url will be : http://stage-precisely-01.s3-website-us-east-1.amazonaws.com/

 - For `Production`: